-Our careers require us to be top-notch customer-service providers.
+Our careers require us to be top-notch customer service providers.
 We must also be experts in our industry, location, and niche.
 Furthermore, we need excel at digital marketing.

 Ultimately, we have to deliver quality service to the clients we have, as well as generating and nurturing leads for future business.
 That’s a lot to juggle!

-To keep ourselves balanced, to keep the eye on the prize, we have to know WHY we do what we do.
+We have to know WHY we do what we do.
 Therefore, we have to keep our “big why” at the forefront, in focus, as business marketing demands more of us.
 Otherwise, it’d be easy to slip through the chaos into the land of overwhelmed.

 Traditional forms of marketing no longer create steady streams of potential buyers or sellers.
 We can’t rely on handing out business cards, printed trifold brochures, or branded yard signs to sell houses.